LuFernandoMG/ethonline24/README.md

 3. **Tokenized Income**: Investors earn rental income from their investments through these tokens, which can be traded or held for returns.
 4. **End of Term Options**: At the end of the lease term, the lessee has the option to return the asset or purchase it at a pre-agreed price.

+### Current Progress

+1. **Smart Contracts:**
+   - Implemented the basic `CrowdLeasingContract` which allows users to create leasing requests and manage them through different states like `Pending`, `Active`, `Funded`, `Expired`, etc.

+2. **Frontend:**
+   - Initial setup is complete.
+Further development will focus on integrating the frontend with the deployed contracts.

 ### Contribution

 We welcome contributions!
 Please follow these steps to contribute:

 1. Fork the repository.
-2. Create a new branch (git checkout -b feature-branch).
+2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (git commit -m 'Add new feature').
+3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (git push origin feature-branch).
+4. Push to the branch (`git push origin feature-branch`).
 5. Open a Pull Request.

 ### License

 This project is licensed under the MIT License - see the LICENSE file for details.